 When I am at the stove I follow my mother’s basic procedures, though I can’t resist playing around.
 Some days I add sausage to the recipe, or capers or olives; I might douse the chicken with a splash of vinegar; sometimes I cut up a whole chicken, other times I’ll split little poussins or Cornish hens.
 (You can see what experiments have worked well if you look through my previous books.)

-This recipe, though, gives you Erminia’s classic formula — chicken, small potatoes, a bit of onion, and fresh rosemary — with two of my latest twists: pickled cherry peppers and bacon strips, in bite-sized rolls.
+This recipe, though, gives you Erminia’s classic formula — chicken, small potatoes, a bit of onion, and rosemary leaves—with two of my latest twists: pickled cherry peppers and bacon strips, in bite-sized rolls.
 Cherry peppers are plump golf-ball-sized antipasto peppers in vinegar that you’ll find in jars on the pickle shelves of the supermarket.
-They come in sweet and hot varieties — and the latter are explosive, if you take just a bite.
+They come in sweet and hot varieties—and the latter are explosive, if you take just a bite.
 But when they’re seeded, sliced, and added sparingly to the chicken, they imbue the dish with a mellow heat that I love.
 If you and your family are hot heads, cut up two or more peppers; otherwise slice only one, or use the sweet cherry peppers and see how you like that.
 Then we roll bacon slices into little bundles, pin each one closed with a toothpick, and caramelize them along with the chicken.
 The bacon fat slowly renders and lends the meat a layer of flavor that’s picked up by the potatoes and onions too.
 By the end of cooking, the rolls have turned into crisp morsels that are a treat to eat with the juicy chicken and tender potatoes.
 (But be sure to remove all the toothpicks!)–Lidia Matticchio Bastianich

 LC By Heart Note